hmans/things/packages/hmans-use-const/README.md

 ## Summary

-`useConst`, a simple hook that allows you to define a contant value that will never change during the lifetime of the component.
+`useConst`, a simple hook that allows you to define a constant value that will never change during the lifetime of the component.

 ```tsx
 import { useConst } from "@hmans/use-const"